rufilboss/100DaysOfDevOps/Day 42 -Audit your AWS Environment/day42.md

 * This is the simple example of how you can use Trusted Advisor to fix security issues.

 * Similarly, you can look for other security recommendation and fixed it.

+#### Scout2

+One other tool I will highly recommend everyone to use is Scout2 as it gives you much more detailed information for auditing purpose.